cgradwohl/nwrl-cdk/README.md

 ## TODOs

+- [] build a cdk-bootstrap executor
+- [] custom generator tasks: ensure that the bootstrapQualifier is required in cdk.json: https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html
-- [] create a custom plugin to generate a cdk service: https://nx.dev/packages/nx-plugin
+- [] move custom executors and generators into a plugin repo: https://nx.dev/packages/nx-plugin

 ## Adding capabilities to your workspace